 In Section \ref{sec6}, we derive a differential equation for the quasi-potential.
 This equation has been obtained by Derrida, Hirschberg and Sadhu \cite{DHS} for one-dimensional symmetric exclusion processes, expressing the stationary state of the system as a product of matrices.
 For zero-range processes it can be obtained by direct computations because the stationary state is a product measure.
 For KMP models, the equation is new and has not yet been derived rigorously.
-In this model, the boundary conditions, displayed in equations \eqref{3-13d} and \eqref{3-13db}, do not coincide with the boundary conditions for stationary density profile (see equation \eqref{3-09}), in contrast with the case of strong boundary interactions and of exclusion and zero-range dynamics in weak interaction.
+In this model, the boundary conditions, displayed in equations \eqref{3-13d} and \eqref{3-13db}, do not coincide with the boundary conditions for stationary density profile (see equation \eqref{3-09}), in contrast to the case of strong boundary interactions and of exclusion and zero-range dynamics in mild interaction.
 See Remarks \ref{rm-x} and \ref{rm-x2}.

 Section \ref{sec3} provides a dynamic derivation of the second law of thermodynamics as expressed by a Clausius inequality for the energy exchanged between the system and the external reservoirs and fields.
-The results and the reasoning presented in this section and the next one are very close to the ones in \cite{bgjl1, bgjl2}.
+The results and the reasoning presented in this section and the next one follow closely \cite{bgjl1, bgjl2}.